vekatze/neut/book/src/terms.md

 ### Note

-Let's see how top-level variables are lowered.
+Let's see how top-level variables are compiled.
 Consider the following top-level functions:

 ```neut
 // (source-dir)/sample.nt